 How do warts spread?

-You can kiss a toad all you want and you’ll never get a wart.
+You can kiss a toad all you want and you’ll never get a genital warts.
 But warts can spread from one person to another quite easily.
 Simply touching another person’s wart can spread the HPV.
 Also, sharing towels or razors and such can spread them.
 After infection, warts can take months to actually development.

 Getting rid of warts

-Most warts don’t require any treatment, as the virus simply runs it course eventually.
+Most genital warts don’t require any treatment, as the virus simply runs it course eventually.
 But if they cause pain, are spreading to other parts of the body, or bother the person, they can be removed.
 Home treatments can use salicylic acid, but have mixed success because the concentration isn’t usually strong enough.
 Others swear that duct tape gets rid of warts.

 At the Laser Center of Maryland, we have a variety of treatments: an injection to kill the virus, cryotherapy (liquid nitrogen freezing), electrosurgery, curettage (scalpel excision), and laser surgery.
 If the virus isn’t addressed, however, the warts can come back.